-After dozens of hours testing quizzing tools, we recommend Quizlet and Quizizz for students and teachers.
+After dozens of hours testing quizzing tools, we recommend Quizizz for teachers and students.

-While quizzes might not be the most inventive way to learn, they're still useful for memorizing and recalling facts, quickly assessing knowledge, or getting quick info at the end of a lecture or presentation.
-Because of this utility, you'll find tons of different apps, websites, and games out there for quickly creating and delivering everything from quizzes to flash cards to polls to exit tickets.
-Some lean more into play and game shows while others focus on formative assessment and others aim to amp up presentations.
-No matter their focus, we've looked at all the tools out there for quizzing and selected our favorites below.
+While quizzes might not be the most inventive way to learn, they're still useful for memorizing and recalling facts, assessing knowledge, or getting quick info at the end of a lecture or presentation.
+Because of their utility, there are tons of different apps, websites, and games out there for swiftly creating and delivering everything from quizzes and flash cards to polls and exit tickets.
+Some lean more into play, allowing teachers to host classroom game shows, while others shift more toward learning, facilitating formative assessments.
+No matter the focus, we've looked at all the tools out there for quizzing and selected our favorites below.

-These are the tools we feel best balance everything you'd want in a quizzing tool, while offering quality learning opportunities and polished experiences.
+These are the tools we feel best balance everything you'd want in a quizzing tool, while offering high-quality learning opportunities and polished experiences.
+They're split up into a few key categories that might be your best bet, depending on your needs.

 These tools also got high marks and are worth a look, depending on your needs.